winniekulei/DAVU-AI-PROJECT/climate_change_analysis/docs/README.md

 ### `README.md`

-# Climate Data Analysis Project
+# WII Analysis Project

 ## Overview
 This project analyzes climate data from various sectors in Bougouni, Koutiala, and Sikasso regions.
-The primary goal is to clean the raw data, perform analysis, and visualize the results to understand climate patterns and trends.
+The primary goal is to clean the raw data, perform analysis, and visualize the results to understand their effects on Yield in these three sectors.
+We formulate a model that factors in satisfaction index that seeks to measure the basis risk.
+The primary goal is to reduce basis risk in small holder farmers in the regions.

 ## Data Files
 The raw data files used in this project are in Excel format (.xlsx):